 or visiting at another US law school in the final semester of law

 studies can lead to difficulties: sometimes the status of the J.D.

 degree course work and certification of Diploma Privilege eligibility

 can be put in doubt as a result of the student’s absence.
 All students

-are strongly urged to complete an audit of needed course work with the
+are strongly urged to meet with the

 Law School Registrar prior to studying abroad or visiting at another

 If you believe that courses you are taking at another law school may meet either UW Law School J.D. degree or Wisconsin Diploma Privilege requirements, you should contact the Law School Registrar; be prepared to provide relevant course information, such as a detailed course description and/or syllabus.
 (Be aware, for instance, that at many American law schools, the course “Civil Procedure II” actually is much closer to the UW Law School’s Civil Procedure I course than our Civ.
 Pro.
 II.)

 Finally, remember that to receive credit for study abroad or work at